wp-plugins/simple-pull-quote/readme.txt

 * Added "Pullquote" buttons to both the html and visual editors.
 * Updated CSS Code
 * Many thanks to [Darrell Schulte](http://twitter.com/darrell_schulte "Darrell Schulte") for his help in making version 1.0 a reality!

+= 1.1 =

+* Removed inadvertent line breaks caused by wptexturize()
+* Thanks to http://sww.co.nz/solution-to-wordpress-adding-br-and-p-tags-around-shortcodes/ for this fix

 == Screenshots ==